Amelia5p/Rock-Paper-Scissors/README.md

 # Deployment

-This site has been built on Gitpod, the code was then pushed to Github where it was deployed.
+This site has been built on Gitpod, the code was then pushed to GitHub where it was deployed.

 ### <ins>Step 1:</ins>

-From the <a href="https://github.com/Amelia5p/Rock-Paper-Scissors" target="_blank">Github repository</a> click on settings which is near the top op the right side of the page.
+From the <a href="https://github.com/Amelia5p/Rock-Paper-Scissors" target="_blank">GitHub repository</a> click on settings which is near the top op the right side of the page.

 ![Deployment step one](assets/images/read-me-images/dep-s1-readme.png)